-The output performance suggests that factors other than the Agreement were the major driver of the growth in avocado production in Peru.
-Yet, it is also noted that Peru experienced a higher growth rate than Brazil, which may be linked to the Agreement.
+While the Agreement provides a predictable tariff preference in the EU for Peruvian avocados, the output performance suggests that factors other than the Agreement were the major driver of the growth in avocado production in Peru.
+Yet, it is also noted that main exporters of avocados to the EU are benefitting from the Agreement; this is confirmed when comparing trends with a country without a preferential agreement like Brazil: Peru experienced a higher growth rate than Brazil, which may be linked to the Agreement.